Segmenting-targeting-positioning: Positioning

-Positioning is the final stage in the 'STP' process and focuses on how the customer ultimately views your product or service in comparison to your competitors and is important in gaining a competitive advantage in the market.
+Positioning is the final stage in the STP process and focuses on how the customer ultimately views your product or service in comparison to your competitors and is important in gaining a competitive advantage in the market.
 Therefore, customer perceptions have a huge impact on the brands positioning in the market.
 There are three types of positioning that are key in positioning the brand to a competitive advantage; these are functional positioning, symbolic positioning, and experiential positioning.
 Functional Positioning is focused on the aspects of the products or services that can fulfill consumers' needs or desires.
 Symbolic Positioning is based on the characteristics of the brand that fulfill customers' self-esteem.
 Experiential positioning is based around the characteristics of the brands that stimulate the sensory or emotional connection with the customers.
 A combination of the three is key to positioning the brand at a competitive advantage to its immediate competition.
 Overall, positioning should provide better value than competitors and communicate this differentiation in an effective way to the consumer.

-B2C and B2B
+Persona

+In marketing, the outcome of the STP process is a semi-fictional representation of a typical customer or user in each segment, often referred to as a "persona."
+The persona represents the most common traits and characteristics of the segment and help marketers communicate relevant market segments more effectively by humanizing data into relatable profiles.

+The STP framework in B2B

-The process described above can be used for both business-to-customer as well as business-to-business marketing.
+The STP process can also be used for business-to-business marketing.
 Although most variables used in segmenting the market are based on customer characteristics, business characteristics can be described using the variables which are not depending on the type of buyer.
 There are methods for creating a positioning statement for both B2C and B2B marketing.